 Eating meat is very natural for dogs, and commercially prepared foods contain ingredients like chicken and beef.
-So it’s no wonder that owners are curious about whether pork is safe for pups to consume.
+So it’s no wonder that owners are curious about whether pork is safe for dogs to consume.

 Is it Safe for Dogs to Eat Pork?

 Avoid feeding your dog food cooked in condiments such as barbecue sauce.
 Many sauces are high in salt and sugar and contain added flavoring, such as garlic and onion.
-If your dog happens to eat a piece of pork covered in barbecue sauce, keep an eye out for any unusual symptoms that may arise; if they do develop a reaction, contact your vet immediately.
+If your dog happens to eat a piece of pork covered in barbecue sauce, keep an eye out for any unusual symptoms that may arise.
+If they do develop a reaction, contact your vet immediately.

 Can I Feed My Dog Raw Pork?

-Eating raw or undercooked pork is not safe for dogs or humans due to the parasite trichinella spiralis larvae, which can cause a parasite infection known as trichinosis.
+Eating raw or undercooked pork isn’t safe for dogs or humans due to the parasite trichinella spiralis larvae, which can cause a parasite infection known as trichinosis.
 An infection transmitted by pork meat, it can occur when a dog eats the muscles of animals infected with the trichinella parasites.
 This more commonly affects humans than dogs.
 The infection will only produce subtle symptoms in dogs, including:

-Not all these symptoms are present in dogs; typically, pets with a weaker immune system will have more severe symptoms.
+Not all these symptoms are present in dogs.
+Typically, pets with a weaker immune system will have more severe symptoms.

 How Much Pork Can a Dog Eat?